kevinwinata/BCMS-Web/DOCUMENTATION.md

 * `mapChart` - A function located in `/utils/mapchart.js`, is used to generate a scatterplot placed on top of the map of Bandung to visualize the distribution of complaints based on mentioned location.
 * `streamChart` - A function located in `/utils/streamchart.js`, is used to generate a stream chart to visualize trends of most popular topics based on date.
 * `wordChart` - A function located in `/utils/wordchart.js`, is used to generate a word cloud to visualize popularity of various topics.

+## Other Utilities

+* `palette` - A collection of colors in material palette and functions to pick them in various ways.

 ## Views and Styles